A version of this blog post can be found on the Tarides website: https://tarides.com/blog/2022-12-14-hillingar-mirageos-unikernels-on-nixos.

 }

-Note that derivation is a function that we're calling with one argument, which is a set of attributes.
+that we're calling with one argument, which is a set of

 We can instantiate this Nix derivation to create a store derivation: